lingchen42/dsbra/README.md

   -h, --help            show this help message and exit -o OUT_DIR, --out_dir OUT_DIR
                         output directory
+  --align_mode {global,local}
+                        choose the method for alignment --pcr_primer1 PCR_PRIMER1
+                        primer seq, at the begining of the ref seq; will require the read to starts with this primer seq --pcr_primer2 PCR_PRIMER2
+                        primer seq, at the end of the ref seq; will require last 4 nucleotide of the read is part of this primer seq
+  --pcr_tail_seq PCR_TAIL_SEQ
+                        added sequence for PCR;default
+                        ATCGGAAGAGCACACGTCTGAACTCCAGTCAC
+  --min_len MIN_LEN     miminal valid length (reads - pcr_tail_seq); default
+                        44bp
+  --not_valid_reads     output not valid reads
   -r REF_FA, --ref_fa REF_FA
                         path of the reference sequence fasta file -q FASTQ, --fastq FASTQ